 I have never had an issue with constipation while taking a binder but it is possible, so take with plenty of water and start with a lower dose.

-Chlorella is my new favorite binder.
+Chlorella is a great binder.
 I had always thought of it more as a nutritive supplement, so, at first, I didn’t understand while people in our mold recovery group were so into taking chlorella.
 More than one person in this group says that they take chlorella if exposed to a new mold source.